 While many people confuse the crimes of robbery and burglary, they are two very separate crimes under the law.
-In fact, Vista robbery attorney Peter Liss explains that robbery is a form of theft that must involve the threat or use of force, while burglary doesn’t necessarily even need to involve theft, but must involve trespassing on someone else’s property with the intent to steal or commit a felony.
+In fact, Vista robbery attorney Peter Liss explains that California robbery laws cover types of theft that must involve the threat or use of force, while the state’s burglary laws don’t even need to involve theft, but must involve trespassing on someone else’s property with the intent to steal or commit a felony.
 In some cases, a person can actually be charged with both crimes.

 How California Robbery Laws Work